Maui Waterfalls Guide

 Kopiliula Falls

-A lesser-known waterfall on the Road to Hana is the beautiful Kopiliula Falls.
+A lesser known waterfall on the Road to Hana is the beautiful Kopiliula Falls.
 The short 2-mile trail to this waterfall is rated as moderately challenging.
 The trailhead can be found off Hana Highway, and the falls are visible from the road.

 You’ll find Kopiliula Falls nestled along the Kopiliula Stream among lush greenery.
 This Maui waterfall trail is steep, so don’t forget to wear sturdy hiking boots.
 To get to the larger falls, first, you’ll need to climb smaller cascades and scramble along a rocky bed of the falls, which promises a wet adventure!